maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `DIV` is used for integer division, which produces the result with any fractional part left off, so `7 DIV 3` returns 2.
 The `MOD` operator returns the remainder of the division, so that `A = 7.5 MOD 3.5` produces 0.5.
 Some dialects perform an `INT` on the result, so `7.5 MOD 3.5` returns 0, not 0.5.
 Others support this functionality using functions, not operators, as detailed in the function section below.

+RetroBASIC also supports the operator-style `MIN` and `MAX`, found in DG and BASIC75 (among others), which return the smaller or larger of the two expressions. `A = A MAX 5` will set A to either the current value of A if it is larger than 5, or 5 if A is currently smaller than 5.
+See the sections on the functional versions of these statements for more information.

 RetroBASIC follows MS's conventions for operator precedence, with parenthetical items and then exponents, multiplication and division, and finally addition and subtraction.

 <!-- TOC --><a name="logical-operators"></a>
 ### Logical operators